xxfoundation/elixxir-xxdk-dev-docs/docusaurus-site/docs/quick-reference.md

 func (c *Client) GetNodeRegistrationStatus() (int, int, error)
 ```

 `GetNodeRegistrationStatus` gets the current state of node registration in the network.
-It returns the total number of nodes in the NDF and the number of those which the client is currently registered with.
+It returns the total number of nodes in the NDF and the number of those with which the client is currently registered.
 An error is returned if the network is not healthy.

 ### func (*Client) GetPreferredBins